 Childhood and adolescence are marked by dynamic changes in emotional learning and regulation.
 Interactions between limbic and cortical brain structures and connectivity underlie the development of these fundamental affective behaviors and play a central role in emotional learning and regulation in adulthood.
 However, relatively little is known about the developmental construction of this circuitry in humans.
 Disruption in the development of connections between regions such as the amygdala and prefrontal cortex can lead to altered emotional behavior and may increase risk for myriad mental health disorders at unique stages of development.
 This line of research seeks to delineate the developmental trajectory of corticolimbic circuitry and related changes in emotional learning and regulation, as well as to serve as a foundation for studies of the many clinical populations in which this circuitry is implicated.

-Stress is a potent environmental risk factor for the onset and exacerbation of many psychiatric disorders, and stress that occurs early in life can have especially profound and lasting consequences on behavior.
+Stress is a potent environmental risk factor for the onset and exacerbation of many mental health disorders, and stress that occurs early in life can have especially profound and lasting consequences on behavior.
 Prior research suggests that the amygdala is particularly vulnerable to stress, which may relate to the persistence of altered emotional phenotypes following early-life stress.
 We are currently investigating how early experiences affect neurodevelopment and emotional behavior, with a focus on how individual differences, the timing and nature of traumatic events, and coping responses influence risk versus resilience and inform early intervention strategies.
-We also seek to identify sensitive periods, during which the environment has particularly strong influences on neurodevelopment and thus lasting effects on behavior, as a powerful way to understand mechanisms of change with the emergence of psychopathology and when clinical interventions can be most effective.
+We also seek to identify sensitive periods, during which the environment has particularly strong influences on neurodevelopment and thus lasting effects on behavior, as a way to understand mechanisms of change with the emergence of psychopathology and when clinical interventions can be most effective.